 Physicians and their team of nurses and medical specialists choose to use their vacation time to treat the less fortunate around the world while teaching the procedures to the members of the Host Hospital.
 Their missions are completely voluntary and they do not receive compensation.

-Children’s Lifeline sends an international medical mission, from some of the top teaching hospitals across the United States approximately every 14 days to developing areas in over 22 countries.
+Children’s Lifeline International® sends medical mission teams from some of the top teaching hospitals across the United States multiple times per year to developing areas in over 22 countries.
 Many missions make annual trips.
 The goal is to save and teach.
 The instruction on the “how” to perform the surgery is a very important part of the mission.
 The US doctors and nurses work with the staff at the Host Hospitals guiding them on procedures and post care.

 Recent Medical Mission Photos